-Tip: Try to select photos that are of a similar tonal range or of a similar theme for a more coherent design.
+Tip: Try to select photos with a similar tonal range or a similar theme for a more coherent design.
 We obviously opted for a travel theme.
 Another design tip is to use an odd numbered grid, for instance, 3×3, 5×5 or 7×7 as it’ll be more pleasing to the eye.

 I wanted to keep lots of white space around our pictures – we have a 135mm edge around them and 35mm between each picture – which gives each individual photo space to work on its own without everything feeling too cluttered.

-I opted to print our pictures at a local chemist to print which only took a couple of minutes.
+I opted to print our pictures at a local chemist, which only took a few minutes.
 I edited ours so they’d all be the same size before printing (60x60mm) but you could just as easily trim existing photos to the size you need.

 After cutting out all of your photos the fun part of this project starts!

-Roughly lay out all of your images out in a grid and start moving them around until you have a design that you’re happy.
+Roughly lay out all of your images in a grid and start moving them around until you have a design that you’re happy with.

-Then, use each line of tape as a guide to attach your images.
+Then, use each tape line as a guide to attach your images.
 Because you’re using the painted backing board of your picture frame as a base, it’s really easy to remove the masking tape when you’ve glued down all pictures!

 If all of this sounds like way too much effort and you’d like an even quicker gift, eFrame offer a printing and framing service, too.
-All you have to do is upload a photo, choose a frame and type of paper you’d like your photo printed on.
-Your finished, framed and ready to hang artwork is then sent to you through the post.
+All you have to do is upload a photo, and choose a frame and type of paper you’d like your photo printed on.
+Your finished, framed and ready-to-hang artwork is then sent to you through the post.
 It really couldn’t be easier!